knowledgejunkie/dotfiles/README.md

 - [Microsoft Natural Ergonomic Keyboard 4000][ergo4000]
 - [Evoluent VM4L mouse][vm4l]

-Installation of thees dotfiles is a two-step process:
+Installation of these dotfiles is a two-step process:

 - Installation of applications/dependencies
 - Installation of dotfiles/dependencies